CurveDocs/curve-resources/docs/factory-pools/creating-a-twocrypto-ng-pool.md

 <h1>Creating a Twocrypto-NG Pool</h1>

 A twocrypto-NG pool is a liquidity pool containing two volatile assets using the CryptoSwap algorithm (Curve V2).
-For a better understanding of Curve v2, please see here: [**Understanding Curve v2**](../base-features/understanding-crypto-pools.md).
+These pools will always have half of their value in each of the 2 pool assets  See the [Pool overview](../lp/overview.md) for a simple explanation of CryptoSwap pools.

 Due to safety reasons, the use of plain ETH is no longer possible.
 Instead, [wrapped ETH (wETH)](https://etherscan.io/address/0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2) needs to be used.